-• Special care is required on the service road between position 907 and Hall 1, which runs parallel to taxiway "R", during aircraft movements.
+Special care is required on the service road between position 907 and Hall 1, which runs parallel to taxiway "R", during aircraft movements.

-- During aircraft movements on taxinot be driven on. - The signs "STOP when aircraft are taxiing" must be strictly complied with. - Taxiing aircraft traffic always has priority. - There are no roads in the area north of taxiway "R" between Hangar 1 and Hangar 4.
+- During aircraft movements on taxiway "R", this section of the road may not be driven on. - The signs "STOP when aircraft are taxiing" must be strictly complied with. - Taxiing aircraft traffic always has priority. - There are no roads in the area north of taxiway "R" between Hangar 1 and Hangar 4.
 All vehicular traffic in this area must drive on the marked road provided for this south of the taxiway "R". - If necessary, separate procedures are applied for fence patrols.